frank038/SimpleDesktop/README.md

 Personalizations in the config file.

 The trashcan change its icon to reflect its state, empty or not empty.
 The far right part of the desktop is reserved and exclusive.
+To use a wallpaper, just put an image named wallpaper.jpg at the exactly screen sizes in the program folder.

 Needed:
 - python3